wp-plugins/acurax-social-media-widget/readme.txt

 No, It will not.. :)

+= Can i have custom css for the social media icon widget? =

+Currently, our settings page have no option, but we have given proper id and class for each element and so it will be possible to add css styles in your themes stylesheet.. :)

 Have more questions ?
 [Drop a mail](http://www.acurax.com/contact.php/ "Drop an Email") and we shall get back to you with the answers.

 == Screenshots ==

 1. Plugin Settings Page (Low Quality Screenshot To Load Fast)
 2. Icon Settings Style/Theme and Size Selection Options (Low Quality Screenshot To Load Fast)
-3. social media Widget Settings
+3. social media Icon Widget Settings
 4. Social Media Widget Preview